-There’s a reason retailer’s are adopting inbound marketing: it’s easier for you, and it’s easier for your customers.
+There’s a reason marketing strategies for retailers, such as inbound marketing, are being adopted: it’s easier for you, and it’s easier for your customers.
 Inbound marketing makes it easier for potential customers to discover your business through digital channels like blogs, search engines, and social media.

 If ‘easy’ isn’t a compelling enough reason, take a look at these inbound marketing facts:

 - B2C companies that blogged 11+ times per month had almost 3x more traffic than those blogging 0-1 times per month and got 4x as many leads than those that blog only 4-5 times per month

 - 81% of shoppers conduct online research before making big purchases.
 (Retailing Today, 2014)

 - 44% of people go directly to Amazon to start their product searches, compared to 34% who use search engines like Google, Bing, and Yahoo to search for products.
 (Marketing Land, 2015)

 - Mobile commerce makes up 30% of all U.S. ecommerce.
 (Internet Retailer, 2015)

 Based out of Kalispell, Montana, Field Guide Designs is owned by Mandy Mohler, an artist who specializes in adventure art.
 She uses an e-commerce website to reach a national audience with her art, which includes originals, prints, note cards, and stickers.
 As a one woman shop, Mandy doesn’t have extra time to spare to implement a complex marketing strategy, so when she started her business she decided to focus on what felt most natural: sharing her story.